masonmedia-projects/oakwood-guitar-school/src/markdown-pages/why_OGS?.md

 ## **More reasons why Oakwood Guitar School is a great place to learn**
 ---

-- **Highly qualified teachers** • our teachers have each taught thousands of lessons to students of all abilities.
+- **Highly qualified teachers:** our teachers have each taught thousands of lessons to students of all abilities.
 They are university educated with Bachelor of Music Degrees from leading Canadian universities.
 Furthermore they are active musicians who can often be seen and heard performing around Toronto - and the country - in a variety of musical groups and settings.
-- **Performance and recording opportunities** • at the end of each semester (September-December or January-June) we offer recordings and recitals, depending on interest, as an opportunity for our students to show off their new skills to friends, family - and themselves!
+- **Performance and recording opportunities:** at the end of each semester (September-December or January-June) we offer recordings and recitals, depending on interest, as an opportunity for our students to show off their new skills to friends, family - and themselves!
-- **Recognized programming** • We teach certified programs from the Registry of Guitar Tutors and Conservatory Canada upon request.
+- **Recognized programming:** We teach certified programs from the Registry of Guitar Tutors and Conservatory Canada upon request.
-- **Materials** • All learning materials are conveniently provided through Oakwood Guitar School.
+- **Materials:** All learning materials are conveniently provided through Oakwood Guitar School.